 - Carry carbohydrates with you in your hand luggage in case you face delays.

-- When carrying needles and syringes, it is important that you carry with you a letter your GP or Hospital Diabetes Team, with a contact telephone number and address stating that the needles are for Medication purposes.
+- When carrying needles and syringes, you must take a letter from your GP or Hospital Diabetes Team with a contact telephone number and address for Medication.